dipendra-mule/conducky/website/docs/user-guide/cross-event-incidents.md

 sidebar_position: 6
 ---

-# Cross-Event Reports Dashboard
+# Cross-Event Incidents Dashboard

-The Cross-Event Reports Dashboard provides a centralized view of all reports across events where you have access, making it easy to manage incidents across multiple events from a single interface.
+The Cross-Event Incidents Dashboard provides a centralized view of all incidents across events where you have access, making it easy to manage incidents across multiple events from a single interface.

 ## Accessing the Dashboard

-Navigate to **Dashboard > All Reports** from the main navigation, or visit `/dashboard/reports` directly.
+Navigate to **Dashboard > All Incidents** from the main navigation, or visit `/dashboard/incidents` directly.

 ## Role-Based Access

-Your access to reports depends on your role in each event:
+Your access to incidents depends on your role in each event:

-- **Reporters**: See only reports you've submitted across all events
+- **Reporters**: See only incidents you've submitted across all events
-- **Responders**: See all reports in events where you're a responder, plus your own reports in other events
+- **Responders**: See all incidents in events where you're a responder, plus your own incidents in other events
-- **Admins**: See all reports in events where you're an admin, plus role-appropriate reports in other events
+- **Admins**: See all incidents in events where you're an admin, plus role-appropriate incidents in other events

 ## Features